suncoast-devs/handbook/lessons/html-intro/lecture.md

 # Whitespace

-No matter how much whitespace you use (which can include space characters, but also line breaks), HTML reduces each one down to a single space when rendering.
+No matter how much whitespace you use (which can include space characters but also line breaks), HTML reduces each one down to a single space when rendering.

 ---